This post may contain affiliate links indicated with a *. Read the full disclosure here

 Several years ago I made some Easter bunny baskets for my two oldest children, and I’ve used them to decorate with for every Spring.
 Each year they’ve even used it for collecting Easter eggs!

 Then I had another child and had to make another cute bunny basket so she would have one too.
 I used different fabric, but I made the same basic shape.
-I’ve finally put a tutorial together so that you can make your own DIY bunny baskets that are so cute!
+I’ve finally put a tutorial and a free sewing pattern together so that you can make your own DIY bunny baskets that are so cute!

 When I originally made these baskets I was doing a blog tour for a book.
 The book had a simple basket pattern, and I turned it into a bunny basket with a cute face.